Kabukibu!: Light novel

 The novel series, published by Kadokawa Shoten, began with the first volume published on August 24, 2013, and ended with seven volumes on November 25, 2017.

 Manga

-The manga adaptation by Chizu Kamikō began serialization on Kadokawa Shoten's Young Ace on February 3, 2017.
+The manga adaptation by Chizu Kamikō began serialization on Kadokawa Shoten's Young Ace on February 3, 2017, and its final volume on February 2, 2018.

 Anime

 An anime television series adaptation was announced on August 12, 2016.
 The anime was directed by Kazuhiro Yoneda.
 Studio Deen produced the animation, Yoshiko Nakamura handled series composition, Majiro adapted the original character designs by CLAMP, and Masaru Yokoyama composed the music.
 The anime aired from April 6, 2017 to June 22, 2017 on TBS and ran for 12 episodes.
 The opening theme, "Running High", is performed by Hiro Shimono.
 Sentai Filmworks have licensed the anime and streamed it on Amazon's Anime Strike.

 Reception

 Anime News Network had four editors review the first episode of the anime: Despite seeing it as a typical high school club premise, Lynzee Loveridge was optimistic about learning the art of kabuki as the show progresses from its debut episode based on the studio producing it; Jacob Chapman said that the show's "refreshing sincerity and quirky flavor" of slice-of-life could bring in viewers intrigued by the notion of knowing more about its subject matter but may have to get through subpar animation and a lack of personality to get there; Paul Jensen was enthralled by the protagonist Kurogo's passion to learn more about kabuki performances and the shift in art style when viewing them but questioned whether the show can keep that pace with further episodes.
 The fourth reviewer, Rebecca Silverman, felt that the slice-of-life structure the introductory episode took could hold back the potential it has with its premise, saying that it "doesn't feel like a great representation of what the show could become, even more so than other series."